zacky1972/safe_native/README.md

 # SafeNative

-A supervising module that enables Elixir processes to be continued execution even if external native code aborting, with direct data structure exchange between Elixir and native code.
+A supervision module for process continuity, with direct data structure exchange with external native code.

 ## Installation